JackBTochner/roguelite/README.md

 #### Roguelite Gameplay Overview

-Kit has nine abilties corespondent to her nine-tails.
-As Kit is a fox, she has the abilities to dig into the ground where dirt is present to avoid enemies and act as a invulnerable ability.
+Kit has nine abilities corresponding to her nine-tails.
+As Kit is a fox, she has the ability to dig into the ground where dirt is present to avoid enemies and act as an invulnerable ability.

 There will be various enemies within the game with unique abilities and movesets.
 The main form of enemies are known as wisps.
 Enemies will drop items that can be brought back to the shop and used as equipment and ingredients for the pens.
 For example, blue enemies will drop blue pigments that can be used for blue ink.
 Kit will also have to battle the final boss who has an upgraded moveset and power level compared to other and previous enemies.